toverainc/willow-autocorrect/README.md

 ### Fixing basic stuff

-Learned commands will make full use of typesense distance (fuzzy) matching.
+Learned commands will make full use of Typesense distance (fuzzy) matching.
-Distance matching corrects things like variations in the transcript - characters and words being moved around, etc. Examples:
+Fuzzy matching corrects things like variations in the transcript - minor variations in strings.
+Examples:

 - "Turn-on" matches "turn on"
-- "Turn-of" matches "turn off"
+- "Turn of" matches "turn off"

-Our typesense schema specifically includes the default of spaces plus '.' and '-'.
+Our Typesense schema specifically includes the default of spaces plus '.' and '-'.
 We can alter this if need be.

-Overall this functionality can be configured with the Levenshtein distance matching API param `distance` which we support providing dynamically.
+Overall this functionality can be configured with the Levenshtein distance matching API param `distance`, which we support providing dynamically.
+What is Levenshtein distance?
+It's a 70 year old way to figure out how many times you need to move letters around to make two sentences match.

 There are also a variety of additional knobs to tune: look around line 110 in `wac.py` if you are interested - and that's just a start!
+Typesense is really on another level.

 We intend to incorporate early feedback to expose configuration parameters and improve defaults for when WAC is integrated with WAS.

 ### Figuring out what you're actually trying to do

-Typesense uses "semantic search".
+Typesense includes "semantic search".

-Semantic search can recognize variations in language - it understands what you "mean".
+Semantic search can recognize variations in language - it understands what you're trying to say.
 So for example:

 - "Turn on the lights in eating room" matches "turn on dining room".
 - "turn on upstairs desk lamps" matches "turn on upstairs desk lights"

 Between distance matching and semantic search WAC can match some truly wild variations in commands/STT errors:

-- "turn-of lights and eating room." becomes 'turn on dining room lights.'
+- "turn-of lights and eating room." becomes 'turn off dining room lights.'
 - "turn-on lights in primary toilet" becomes "turn on lights in master bathroom"

+As you can see both of these examples have multiple speech recognition errors and vocabulary/grammar variance.

 It's also very good about completely ignoring random speech inserted from the transcript.
 It does not care at all - it only matches on tokens from each of the provided words and ignores the rest.